ray-project/ray/doc/source/data/key-concepts.rst

 Datastream transformations are executed in a streaming way, incrementally on the data and with operators processed in parallel, see :ref:`Streaming Execution <streaming_execution>`.
-For an in-depth guide on Datastream execution, read :ref:`Execution <datastream_execution>`.

 Datastreams and MaterializedDatastreams can be freely passed between Ray tasks, actors, and libraries without incurring copies of the underlying block data (pass by reference semantics).